The Honest Truth about Dishonesty: Contents

-"Sign to confirm honesty."
-The author found that having the person sign at the top of the form encourages more honesty in the information the person gives soon thereafter, rather than completing the form first, then signing at the bottom afterwards.

-"Supervision."
-The author says that supervision makes cheating less possible, so there is no dishonesty.

-"Provide a pledge" and "Moral reminders".
-The author found that having a person read the Ten Commandments or similar, just prior, decreased dishonesty.
-The author found that normal levels of dishonesty returned two weeks or so after having signed an honor code.

 Reception

 The Honest Truth About Dishonesty was positively received.
 Writing in The New York Times, Janet Maslin praised Ariely's "simple, cheery style" of writing.
 She also liked how the book "has a disarming personal touch".
 President of Wesleyan University Michael S. Roth noted that "Ariely raises the bar for everyone.
 In the increasingly crowded field of popular cognitive science and behavioral economics, he writes with an unusual combination of verve and sagacity.
 He asks us to remember our fallibility and irrationality, so that we might protect ourselves against our tendency to fool ourselves."